DGTCentaurMods/DGTCentaurMods/README.md

 PGN Download - For all played games from web interface

-Game Analysis - Simple playback/analysis of played games from web interface.
+Game Analysis - Simple playback/analysis of played games from web interface. (supports takebacks)

 Streaming Video - On the web interface /video provides a live mjpeg stream (for example for live streaming in OBS)